How Much is 20 km? Understanding Distance and Scale

 Q: Is 20 km a long distance?

 A: Whether 20 km is a long distance is subjective.
-It depends on context, the mode of transportation, and individual perspectives.
+Day to day, it depends on context, the mode of transportation, and individual perspectives.
 It's a significant distance for walking or running, but a relatively short distance for driving.

 Conclusion: Understanding the Context of Distance